jackschu/uva-operating-systems-review/markdownfiles/midterm_review.md

 -   never assume anything about what happens while you dont have it locked

-<a id="org3eb9105"></a>
+<a id="org439d347"></a>

 ## avoiding busy waits

 -   scenario: waiting for event to happen
-    -   naive (busywait) continuously check if it happened
+    -   naive (busy wait) continuously check if it happened
 -   primitives to help:
     -   condition variables, (protected by lock)
-        -   check if happened else wait, when happens , get broadcast/singal
+        -   check if happened else wait, when happens , get broadcast/signal
         -   recheck on wake due to spurious wakeups
     -   semaphores:
         -   P/down/wait - wait to become positive then dec